KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 * [Start Bookstrap Unstyled Starter Templates](http://startbootstrap.com/template-categories/unstyled)
 * GitHub personal or organizational account, in order to use GitHub gh-pages
 * Optional: CNAME file (for custom domain)
+* Optional: [Disqus](https://disqus.com) (for blog post comments)

 ## Staged Deployment

+In a mission critical live production environment, a website may be viewed locally, before code changes are pushed to a web host and viewed on a staging site that is virtually the same as the production site.
+If the result on the staging site is satisfactory, the change may pushed to the live site where it will be seen by users.
 A Jekyll site hosted through GitHub gh-pages does not offer an obvious staged deployment option.
-It is assumed that a site made using the Jekyll approach in this GitBook would be simple/low traffic enough that updates could be verified locally and pushed directly to gh-pages.
+It is assumed that a site made using the approach in this GitBook will be simple/low traffic enough that updates could be verified locally and pushed directly to gh-pages.

 ## Administration

+It is expected that the part of this website that would be updated most often would be the blog.